Mon. - Fri., 9 a.m. - 5 p.m.

 - The interest rate on a PLUS Loan disbursed prior to July 1, 2014 is fixed at 6.41%.
 The interest rate on a PLUS Loan disbursed after July 1, 2014 is fixed at 7.21%.
+Interest rates for 2015-2016 will be announced on July 1, 2015.
 This rate is determined by the federal government.

 - Parent must be a U.S. citizen or permanent resident.

 - Student must also be a U.S. citizen or permanent resident, and must be making satisfactory academic progress towards a degree.

 - Borrower must be credit worthy, as determined by the absence of adverse credit on credit history, approval is not based on income or debt-to-income ratio as with many other loans.